 We love this combination of deep blue tones against antiqued leafy greens from the Passenger Collection at Galerie Wallcoverings.

 3. Add depth with a rich leafy print

 Royal Fernery is the name of this beautiful wallpaper designed by Martyn Lawrence Bullard for Cole & Son.
 Inspired by the Majorelle Gardens in Marrakesh, it is pictured in Forest Green and costs £195 per roll.

-Our obsession with Scandinavian style shows no signs of abating as we enter 2018, but where wood and white once ruled, interiors are moving in a more decorative direction as companies embrace intricate patterns, and especially botanical wallpaper ideas.
+Our obsession with Scandinavian style shows no signs of abating, but where wood and white once ruled, interiors are moving in a more decorative direction as companies embrace intricate patterns, and especially botanical wallpaper ideas.
 The new Blomstermåla wallpaper collection from Galerie, launched in collaboration with Scandinavian designers Midbec, explores vintage, stylised stem and leaf forms, making walls a wonderful window into the Swedish wilderness. £54.95 per roll.

 A flocked wallpaper is a great way to bring texture to an interior scheme.
 Try this Verdi Green Bead wallpaper, £115 per roll from 1838 Wallcoverings.

 6. Bring the outside in with a photographic design

 Evoke happy memories of sunny afternoons spent relaxing in the dappled shade of a tree reading a good book with Ella Doran's Sunlight Through Leaves wallpaper.
 With an immersive, photographic quality it's guaranteed to bring a fresh feel to any space, £150 per roll.